vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/vmbc-four-node-one-client-deployment-with-logging/README.md

 # VMBC Four Node One Client Sample Deployment With Logging
-This is a sample set of Helm charts for a four replica one client VMWare blockchain deployment on Kubernetes on choice of host on a single cluster only.
-Current sample has been tested with minikube.
+The sample VMware Blockchain for Ethereum deployment includes a set of Helm charts for four Replica nodes and one Client node.
+The deployment on Kubernetes must only be on a supported host with a single cluster.

-Replica here refers to participants in consensus algorithm (concord-bft).
-Client here refers to clients to the blockchain network running ethrpc.
+Replica nodes are the participants in the consensus algorithm, concord-bft.
+Client nodes are the clients in the blockchain network running ethrpc.

+The current sample deployment has been tested on the following components:
+-	Minikube with VirtualBox, Hyperkit and Docker drivers

 ## Prerequisites
 Make sure that you implement all the required prerequisites.
 See [Deployment Prerequisites](./../README.md).